Mastercard/pkcs11-tools/docs/MANUAL.md

 * `-S` will login to the token with Security Officer privilege
 * `-h` will print usage information
 * `-V` will print version information
+* `-n` when configured with the `--enable-duplicate` feature, this option allows the user to generate objects with the same label.

 ## Interfacing with NSS tokens